 If you are unsure of whether your development will meet the requirements, then we may suggest conducting a sample of testing (for each construction type) with design advice to offer suggestions on how to achieve the required standards.

-What stage of development should testing be carried out?
+What stage of development should sound testing be carried out

 Pre-completion testing is carried out when the building is essentially complete, with doors, windows, fixtures and fittings in place, with no soft floor coverings, furniture or furnishings.
 This is to ensure the sound insulation testing is only measuring the construction of the building.